A Thousand Cranes Theatre Company

 Let's do Manga!

 Have you ever drawn Manga?
 Do you know what Manga is?
-In our workshop, you will learn how to draw yourself "manga style" and create a yonkoma manga (4 cell manga) to tell a story.
+In our workshop, you will learn how to draw yourself "manga style".

-Suitable for children aged 6+ and their parents/carers or teachers.
+Suitable for children aged 6+.
+Children must be supervised by their parents/carers or teachers.